Graves Values and Spiral Dynamics

 |Yellow||Restoring the quality of life in a "sick" world|

-Small groups that are mainly concerned with biological survival.
-At this level of development, all energy is focused on survival.
-People on this level only live in the present.
-In pre-tribal cultures, there was this "animal" way of life, today you can find it in children, the mentally disabled or senile people, in some cases, even with drug addicts.
+Small groups and gangs whose main concern is biological survival.
+At this level of development all energy is directed towards survival.
+People of this level live only in the present.
+In pre-tribal cultures this "animal" way of life existed, today it can be found in children, mentally handicapped or senile people, in some cases also in drug addicts.
 However, this condition can also be caused by extreme stress and life-threatening situations.

 100,000 years ago

-The world is indefinite and vague, based on biological imperatives.
-Life is instinctive and consists of subordinating oneself to the will of nature without resistance.
+The world is indeterminate and vague, based on biological imperatives.
+Life is instinctive and consists in submitting to the will of nature without resistance

-Immediate satisfaction of periodic physiological needs (eating, drinking, security) to ensure survival of the species.
+Immediate satisfaction of periodically occurring physiological needs (food, drink, security) to ensure survival of the species.

-Respond to environmental changes for the purpose of survival.
-Change and move quickly and automatically depending on changes in resources and necessities of life.
-Depend on life support systems with minimal awareness of oneself and others.
-Small social groups work together to collect and hunt food in order to avert danger and to reproduce.
-The behavior is predominantly based on the stimulus-response model with instinct as the key to survival.
+Responds to environmental changes with the aim of survival.
+Changes and moves quickly and automatically depending on the changing resources and necessities of life.
+Is dependent on life support systems with minimal awareness of self and others.
+Small social groups work together to collect or hunt food to avert danger and reproduce.
+The behaviour is mainly based on the stimulus-response model with instinct as the key to survival.

-- Low: Helpless, balancing between life and death, minimal perception of reality
+- Low: Helpless, oscillating between life and death, minimal perception of reality

-- High: Self-sustaining at a low level, dealing with reality in a passive way, survival values
+- High: Self-sufficient at low level, in a passive way with reality immediately, existential preservation values

-Small groups, herd-like behavior.
-The fittest protect the weaker, and groups come together for mating, for food and for migration.
-Movements depend on weather and food resources.
+Small groups, herd behaviour.
+The stronger ones protect the weaker ones and the groups come together for mating, food acquisition and migration.
+Movements depend on the weather and food resources.